AckerlyXu/heima/articles/sql-database/sql-database-design-patterns-multi-tenancy-saas-applications.md

 ## Multi-tenant application design trade-offs
 The design pattern that a multi-tenant application developer chooses typically is based on a consideration of the following factors:

 * **Tenant isolation**.
-The developer needs to ensure that no tenant has unwanted access to other tenants' data.
-The isolation requirement extends to other properties, such as providing protection from noisy neighbors, being able to restore a tenant's data, and implementing tenant-specific customizations.
+The developer needs to ensure that no tenant has unwanted access to other tenants’ data.
+The isolation requirement extends to other properties, such as providing protection from noisy neighbors, being able to restore a tenant’s data, and implementing tenant-specific customizations.
 * **Cloud resource cost**.
 An SaaS application needs to be cost-competitive.
 A multi-tenant application developer might choose to optimize for lower cost in the use of cloud resources, such as storage and compute costs.
 * **Ease of DevOps**.
 A multi-tenant application developer needs to incorporate isolation protection, maintain, and monitor the health of their application and database schema, and troubleshoot tenant issues.
 Complexity in application development and operation translates directly to increased cost and challenges with tenant satisfaction.
 * **Scalability**.
 The ability to incrementally add more tenants and capacity for tenants who require it is imperative to a successful SaaS operation.

 Each of these factors has trade-offs compared to another.
 The lowest-cost cloud offering might not offer the most convenient development experience.
-It's important for a developer to make informed choices about these options and their trade-offs during the application design process.
+It’s important for a developer to make informed choices about these options and their trade-offs during the application design process.

 A popular development pattern is to pack multiple tenants into one or a few databases.
 The benefits of this approach are a lower cost because you pay for a few databases, and the relative simplicity of working with a limited number of databases.
 But over time, a SaaS multi-tenant application developer will realize that this choice has substantial downsides in tenant isolation and scalability.
 If tenant isolation becomes important, additional effort is required to protect tenant data in shared storage from unauthorized access or noisy neighbors.
 This additional effort might significantly boost development efforts and isolation maintenance costs.
 Similarly, if adding tenants is required, this design pattern typically requires expertise to redistribute tenant data across databases to properly scale the data tier of an application.